noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

         3. Compress the reports like so:
             1. Right-click the report you wish to export and choose "Reveal in Finder"
             2. Right-click that report in Finder and choose "Compress ((Filename))"
-    4. Drag and drop the zip file you just created into this text-field.
+    4. Drag and drop the zip file you just created into this text-field -->
--->